-Consider Long-Term Care Insurance to Cover these Costs
+Clients Should Consider Long-Term Care Insurance to Cover these Costs

-Your Estate Planning Should Thoroughly Address Disability
+Clients' Estate Planning Should Thoroughly Address Disability

-Consider Adding HIPAA Language and Authorizations
+Clients Should Also Add HIPAA Language and Authorizations

 Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), absent a written authorization from the patient, a health care provider or health care clearinghouse cannot disclose medical information to anyone other than the patient or the person appointed under state law to make health care decisions for the patient.
 The penalty for failure to comply with these rules is severe: civil penalties plus a criminal fine of $50,000 and up to one year of imprisonment per occurrence, and worse if the disclosure involves the intent to use the information for commercial advantage, personal gain, or malicious harm.